Libera-Chat/curite/README.md

 * `validation`: Regexes to validate fragments of the validation URL.
 Requires the following values:
   * `account`: A regex to validate account names.
   * `token`: A regex to validate the verification token.

+The templates can be reloaded by sending SIGHUP to a running instance of `curite`.
+Reloading the config requires a restart.

 ## Security